salekseev/ec2-bootstrap-puppet/README.md

     "Version": "2012-10-17"
 }
 ```
-- Need a network security (in our case it's called default and has id of sg-66f6fb03).
+- Need a network security group (in our case it's called default and has id of sg-66f6fb03) that allows HTTPS and optionally SSH.

 - Need a VPC subnet (in our case id of subnet-810defaa).